 Tier V (a.k.a. don't eat these bagels):

 I had heard several good things about their bagels, so my expectations may have been a little high for this place.
-But the bagel did not come anywhere close.
+But the bagel did not come anywhere close at Phoenix Public Market Cafe.

 It’s possible this bagel suffered from sitting out in the open too long, but that does not make up for the fact it was rock solid and hurt my teeth to take a bite.
 After two, I gave up.
 Plus, how are you going to make me spread my own cream cheese after waiting 20 minutes for you to bring me the bagel?
 My go-to used to be their Roosevelt Row bagel. which comes open-faced with half avocado spread, half hummus.
 The spreads were acceptable, but not the bagel itself.
-Nobody could be reached for comment on how the bagels were made.
+(Nobody could be reached for comment on how the bagels were made at the time.)

 Bagels I ate: plain, Roosevelt Row

 In contrast to the Phoenix Public Market Cafe, I had only heard bad things about this spot, so my bar was set insanely low.
 It cleared that bar, albeit barely.
-They use filtered water, boil their bagels in a kettle, and bake them, as I learned to expect from a place with "New York" in its name.
+They use filtered water, boil their bagels in a kettle, and bake them, as I learned to expect from a place with "New York" in its name, as with New York Bagels ‘N Bialys.
 The bagel was chewy, but the first bite was very light, and the bagel had zero flavor.
 Plus, it was the size of a bagel bite.
 Make bigger bagels.

 Bagel I ate: plain

 This place does not have plain bagel options.
-If you want a bagel, you're getting an everything bagel with cream cheese, lox, red onion, and capers, which will set you back $12.
+If you want a bagel at Ollie Vaughn’s, you're getting an everything bagel with cream cheese, lox, red onion, and capers, which will set you back $12.
 If you ask for just the bagel and cream cheese, you'd still pay $7.

 So I took the salmon option and proceeded to wait 20 minutes.
 Taking my first bite of this tiny bagel sandwich made me instantly realize why they don’t sell it as just a regular bagel – it’s only as good as the toppings that come with it.
 The bagel itself was hard through and through.